-a - M M - e was born in 2014 in Italy by the designer, Emma, at that time living & roaming the tuscan hills with her babies & a sculptor.
-One day she discovered some beautiful fabrics in a piazza in Lucca, and made a coat cut from one of her patterns from previous work as designer-magician for Gifford's Circus, then made a gold & chocolate velvet dress... ending up with a collection which she took to London Fashion Week & onto Scoop Fair at the Saatchi gallery.
-The a-MM-e studio is now based in the hills of Devon UK and follows a more mellow, small label SLOW FASHION approach; whereby some designs stay in store for countless seasons, & others may be limited editions only.
+a - M M - e was born in 2014 in Italy by designer Emma Kempton at that time living & roaming the tuscan hills with her babies & a sculptor, when she came across some cloth in a piazza in Lucca and made a coat from one of her patterns during previous work as designer-magician for Gifford's Circus... which led to a gold & chocolate velvet dress...which led to a collection...which she took to London Fashion Week & Scoop Fair at the Saatchi gallery...

-Emma actually first started out way back in the early nineties designing & making to sell at Kensington Market, Camden Market, Spitalfields and Portobello Markets in London, as well as dressing for fashion shows.
-This in turn led to designing and performing fashion, costume & mime performance pieces for theatre, circus and street art; on and off since then.
+Emma first started out in 1993 to fund a BA by designing & making fashion for London markets including Kensington Market, Camden Market, Spitalfields and Portobello Road, as well as working backstage for fashion runway shows before expanding into costume design for theatres & circus, and devising & performing mime pieces for theatre, circus and street art

-Fast forward to now, and the low key slow fashion label a-MM-e has become the place to go for quality and ethical cashmere knits that blend unique sass with chic wardrobe staples; as well as limited edition pallets and prints from Sicilian florals, leopards, golds & velvet chocolates hand sewn in UK.
+Fast forward to now, and the low key slow fashion label a-MM-e has become a place to go for quality and ethical lasting cashmere blended with a hint of glam for one-off unique pieces; as well as limited edition pallets and prints from Sicilian florals, leopards, golds & velvet chocolates - all items are either hand sewn in UK or made in an ethical cashmere community in Nepal

 WHO MADE YOUR CASHMERE?